-Let’s introduce in detail the work, reading, and maintenance of each rain gauge.
+Let’s introduce in detail the work, reading, and maintenance of each type.

-The standard rain gauge is currently a widely used and inexpensive rain gauge.
+The standard rain gauges are currently a widely used and inexpensive rain gauges.
 Just fix it in an open area that needs to receive rainwater to work.
-The standard rain gauge working principle is to collect falling rainwater in a funnel-shaped collector connected to a measuring tube.
+The standard rain gauges working principle is to collect falling rainwater in a funnel-shaped collector connected to a measuring tube.
 The diameter of the collector is 10 times the diameter of the tube.
-Therefore, the working principle of the rain gauge is to magnify the liquid by 10 times.
+Therefore, the working principle of the rainfall gauge is to magnify the liquid by 10 times.

 Magnifying rainwater in this way can be accurately measured to one-hundredth of an inch.
 The amount exceeding the capacity of the tube is clamped in the housing of the meter, allowing the recorder to pour out the liquid in the tube and fill it up when needed.